 FOR THE YEARS ENDED DEC.
-31 2023 2022 Change

-Statutory income tax rate 26% 26% - %

-(Reduction)/increase in rate resulting from:

-Portion of gains subject to different tax rates (8) (2) (6)

-Taxable income attributed to non-controlling interests (6) (3) (3)

-International operations subject to different tax rates 1 3 (2)

-Recognition of deferred tax assets (5) (6) 1

-Non-recognition of the benefit of current year tax losses 5 3 2

-Non-deductible expenses 7 3 4

-Other (3) 1 (4)

-Effective income tax rate 17% 25% (8%)
+31 2024 2023 Change Statutory income tax rate 26% 26% -% (Reduction)/increase in rate resulting from: Portion of gains subject to different tax rates (15) (8) (7) Taxable loss (income) attributable to non-controlling interests 24 (6) 30 International operations subject to different tax rates 1 1 - Derecognition (Recognition) of deferred tax assets (19) (5) (14) Non-recognition of the benefit of current year tax losses 14 5 9 Non-deductible expenses 10 7 3 Investment and production tax credits (10) - (10) Other 4 (3) 7 Effective income tax rate 35% 17% 18%

 In the current year, we realized gains on disposition that were subject to tax rates different to our statutory income tax rate.
-This contributed to an 8% reduction in our effective tax rate in the current year.
+This contributed to a 15% reduction in our effective tax rate in the current year.

 Many of our operations are held in partially owned "flow-through" entities, such as partnerships, where the tax liability is incurred by the investors as opposed to the entity.
-As a result, while our consolidated earnings include income attributable to non-controlling ownership interests in such entities, our consolidated tax provision includes only our proportionate share of the associated tax expense.
-In other words, we are consolidating all of the income but only our share of the associated tax expense.
-This decreased our effective tax rate by 6% this year.
+As a result, while our consolidated earnings include losses attributable to non-controlling ownership interests in such entities, our consolidated tax provision includes only our proportionate share of the associated tax recovery.
+In other words, we are consolidating all of the income and losses in connection with these entities but only our share of the associated tax recovery.
+This increased our effective tax rate by 24% this year.